Bibracte: Influence and power

 Whose influence extended across a large part of Gaul.

-Archeologists estimate the population of Beuvray between 5,000 and 10,000 inhabitants at its peak.

 Commerce

 In his History of Gaul, the historian Camille Jullian writes these lines about the Aedui: "Bibracte, I am sure, was the source and the guarantee of their power.
 Around Bibracte were very good roads, uniting the three biggest basins of France."

 So, the Roman products traveling up the Rhône (the waterways were the fastest means of travel at the time) and taking after that the Saône, the Loire or the Allier, passed through Aedui territory before joining the basins of the Loire and Seine.
 The Aedui were located at a commercial crossroads between the Celtic world and Rome.
 They allowed the diffusion of Roman products through Gaul as early as the 2nd century BCE, allowing their allies to benefit from their commerce with Rome and definitely with Greek colonies such as Massilia.
 These exchanges are confirmed by the large quantities of amphoras and ceramics from Italy found in waste tanks and in the paving of houses.

 In addition, the Aedui installed a system of customs that taxed products passing through their territory to increase their wealth, as attested in the texts of Julius Caesar: "It was typical of Dumnorix: the man was audacious, his generosity made him popular, and he wanted political change.
 For years, he has had the control of the customs and all the other taxes of the Aedui, because when he bid, no one dared bid against him."
 The Aedui and the Sequani fought each other to control the Arar (now the Saône) because controlling the river allowed taxation of Roman and Celtic products traveling north.

-In the centre of the oppidum many cellars and certain public buildings that stocked large quantities of cereals and wine imported from the southern countries have been found.
+In the centre of the oppidum many cellars and certain public buildings that stored large quantities of cereals and wine imported from the southern countries have been found.
 One of these wooden cellars has recently been reconstructed.
 Without a doubt, it was in these buildings that the Aedui centralized their harvests and imports.